Iancam/midstream/readme.md

 clusterCount = table(Idents(dataset))
 ```

 That's at least 18 steps per assay, not to mention managing the plot and summary statistic output.
-And in the analyses run at our lab, each experiment had 4-5 assays.
 Imagine typing all of that into the console every time you want to run an analysis.
 This gets overwhelming when you've got:

-- multiple assays,
+- multiple assays (our lab had 4-5 per experiment),
 - multiple filtering parameters that you'd like to try
 - people asking for reports every two weeks.